Palash90/site-assets/target/blogs/setting-up-a-site/part-2.md

-# Hosting a Website Online from Scratch: Low-Level Design and Implementation
+# Hosting a website on cloud: Low-Level Design and Implementation

 Once I was done gathering the requirements, designing the web app, and choosing the libraries, it was time to dive deeper into the build process.